Dust Budget Crisis in Little Red Dots: Results

-Figure~\ref{fig:summary} summarizes the upper limits on $A_V$ derived for the two LRDs (A2744-45924 and RUBIES-BLAGN-1), using the three dust extinction laws based on observations and theoretical models (SMC, MW, and Orion) and a modified Calzetti law with $\delta = -1.8$ (see Equation~\ref{eq:noll}).
-For each case, we show the least restrictive $A_V$ upper limits across the entire $(\gamma, n_0)$ parameter space (solid lines), under the condition that the total dust mass does not exceed a given threshold, $M_{\rm dust} \leq 10^4$, $10^5$, or $10^6~\msun$, as indicated by filled circles and bars.
+Figure~\ref{fig:summary} summarizes the upper limits on $A_V$ for all four targets analyzed in this work: the two individual LRDs (A2744-45924 and RUBIES-BLAGN-1) and the two stacked SEDs from \citet{Delvecchio_agn-heated_2025} and \citet{Akins_COSMOS-Web_2025}.
+Four different dust extinction laws are considered (from the left to the right: a modified Calzetti law with $\delta = -1.8$, SMC, Milky Way, and Orion Nebula), as introduced in Section~\ref{subsec:dust_opacity}.
+For each case, we show the least restrictive $A_V$ upper limits across the entire $(\gamma, n_0)$ parameter space, represented by colored bars.
+The error bars indicate $\AVlim$ values under the constraint of total dust mass, $M_{\rm dust} \leq 10^4$, $10^5$, or $10^6~\msun$ from the bottom to the top.
 As expected, tighter constraints on $M_{\rm dust}$ result in a more stringent limit on the allowed $A_V$ values.

 For A2744-45924, the $A_V$ upper limit increases from $\simeq 0.95^{+0.10}_{-0.13}~{\rm mag}$ for the SMC law to $\simeq 1.81^{+0.31}_{-0.37}~{\rm mag}$ for the Orion Nebula law.
 As described in Section~\ref{subsec:param_surveys}, this trend originates from the differences in the UV slope of the extinction curve characterized by the ratio of $A_{\rm UV}/A_V$, where $A_{\rm UV}$ is the extinction level at $1215~{\rm \AA}$.
 The SMC curve has a steep UV slope with $A_{\rm UV}/A_V \simeq 6.8$, while the MW and Orion curves are flatter ($\simeq 3.4$ and $\simeq 1.8$, respectively).
 Therefore, a steeper extinction curve in UV (i.e., higher $A_{\rm UV}/A_V$) results in stronger UV attenuation for a given $A_V$, leading to more reprocessed IR fluxes and thus to a stricter $A_V$ upper limit.
 The extinction model with $\delta=-1.8$ of Equation~(\ref{eq:noll}) corresponds to a case with an extremely large slope of the extinction curve, $A_{\rm UV}/A_V\simeq 44$.
 Our analysis requires $A_V \leq 0.2~{\rm mag}$; otherwise, the reprocessed IR emission exceeds the observational constraints.